Passamaquoddy Pleasant Point Reservation: Solutions

 In November 2019, the Passamaquoddy Tribe of Pleasant Point received a $30,000 grant from the United States Environmental Protection Agency for water studies and testing, community outreach, reporting and action plan development.
 The EPA has recommended testing in a wider variety of the PWD's service area and is helping to institute more regular testing of the water.

 In early 2020, Passamaquoddy leaders assembled a group of stakeholders in the water crisis to began developing short-, middle- and long-term solutions and to increase water testing at Sipayik.
 The group includes tribal leaders, PWD leaders, state water officials, EPA Region 1 representatives, and individuals from other municipalities.
 Tribal leaders expressed a desire to understand exactly what is in the water, to have more routine testing of the PWD system take place at Sipayik as opposed to the neighboring towns of Perry or Eastport, and to establish institutional partnerships to study the health impacts of the PWD water.

 As of late September 2020, the stakeholder group had held three meetings during which the State of Maine acknowledged an ongoing public health crisis at Sipayik and pledged to aid in solutions.
 A state grant program has been announced to address imminent public health threats, and PWD will use the first grant for a one-year pilot project: A granular activated carbon water purification system will be installed to treat the water after the existing PWD treatment.
 Administration of the 2019 EPA grant, focused on feasibility studies for alternative water supplies, continues; and the tribe is waiting on state permits to install a roadside well using funding from the CARES act.

 Education

 Its school district is the Pleasant Point School District, which stands for Sipayik Elementary School (formerly Beatrice Rafferty School), one of Maine's three schools for Native Americans.
+High schools which take students from this school include Calais High School, Shead High School, St. Croix Tech Center, and Washington Academy.

 The Maine Department of Education takes responsibility for coordinating school assignments on this reservation.
-High schools which take students from this school include Calais High School, Shead High School, St. Croix Tech Center, and Washington Academy.
+The department instructs residents to contact the director for information on what school assignments would occur in the area.